Ark-Repoleved/BDroid_X/README.md

 ## Installation

 1. Download the `.apk` file for this application.
-2. In your Android system settings, find "Security" or "Apps" and allow "Install unknown apps".
-3. Tap the downloaded `.apk` file to install.
+2. Tap the downloaded `.apk` file to install.

 ## First-Time Setup